hamma741/hamma741/README.md

 ## Projects

+### Pets Door
+overseeing the implementation of a smart door system and a food/water dispenser.
+The door system, using dual sensors, ensured secure cat access, while the dispenser, connected to a Raspberry Pi, monitored resource levels and sent notifications.
+My contributions included code integration, active involvement in application development, and meticulous documentation review, showcasing my proficiency in system integration and coding refinement.

+### Game Development
+My primary contributions centered around the report document, ensuring clarity and completeness.
+Additionally, I actively participated in the design aspect by assisting in the creation of assets.
+Taking on the responsibilities of a Scrum Master, I facilitated our work process, ensuring effective communication and coordination among team members.
+Through these roles, I demonstrated my ability to contribute to various facets of the project, combining strong documentation skills, creative input in design, and effective team leadership in an agile development environment.
 ### Certificates
 - Introduction to Cybersecurity Tools & Cyber Attacks (IBM Cybersecurity Analyst)
 - Cybersecurity Roles, Processes & Operating System Security (IBM Cybersecurity Analyst)